samclane/LIFX-Control-Panel/README.md

 # Quick Start
 Go over to [releases](https://github.com/samclane/LIFX-Control-Panel/releases) and download the latest `.exe` file.

+The `LIFX-Control-Panel-debug.exe` is a debug version that runs with a console in the background, and uses a verbose `lifxlan` network logger.

+`LIFX-Control-Panel-demo.exe` features several "Dummy" bulbs in addition to any real devices on your network.
+You can use this distribution to test the software on computers that do not have a LIFX device on the LAN.

 Starting the program takes a moment, as it first must scan your LAN for any LIFX devices.

 # Running the source code
+To install the dependancies, run `pip install -r requirements.txt`.
+PyHook3 has given me some grief installing from pip in the past, but your millage may vary.

-To run the code from source, simply run `python gui.pyw` from the command line
+To run the code from source, simply run `python gui.pyw` from the command line.
+To run with "Dummy" devices included, run `python dummy_devices.py`.

 # Testing progress
 I have currently only tested on the following operating systems: